Automatic number-plate recognition: Plate inconsistency and jurisdictional differences

 Many ANPR systems claim accuracy when trained to match plates from a single jurisdiction or region, but can fail when trying to recognize plates from other jurisdictions due to variations in format, font, color, layout, and other plate features.
-Some jurisdictions offer vanity or affinity plates (particularly in the US), which can create many variations within a single jurisdiction.
+Some jurisdictions (particularly in the US) offer vanity or affinity plates, which can create many variations within a single jurisdiction.

 From time to time, US states will make significant changes in their license plate protocol that will affect OCR accuracy.
 They may add a character or add a new license plate design.
 ALPR systems must adapt to these changes quickly in order to be effective.
 Another challenge with ALPR systems is that some states have the same license plate protocol.
 For example, more than one state uses the standard three letters followed by four numbers.
 So each time the ALPR systems alarms, it is the user's responsibility to make sure that the plate which caused the alarm matches the state associated with the license plate listed on the in-car computer.
 For maximum effectiveness, an ANPR system should be able to recognize plates from any jurisdiction, and the jurisdiction to which they are associated, but these many variables make such tasks difficult.

 Currently at least one US ANPR provider (PlateSmart) claims their system has been independently reviewed as able to accurately recognize the US state jurisdiction of license plates, and one European ANPR provider claims their system can differentiate all EU plate jurisdictions.